zpgallegos/zavant/v2/docs/architecture/target-architecture.md

 - Object paths are deterministic and include named partitions.
 - Every landed object has provenance metadata and a checksum.
 - Filesystem-backed execution is first-class, not a mock of the cloud implementation.
-- Production acquisition runs as one scheduled Lambda over a conditionally written S3 prefix.
+- Production acquisition runs as one Lambda over a conditionally written S3 prefix and is invoked by the daily state machine rather than directly by its schedule.
+- Analytical datasets use explicit grain-specific contracts; pitches and batted-ball metrics are extensions of a skinny play-event spine.
+- Every analytical row retains its source revision and projection contract.
+- Local analytical runs publish atomic Parquet snapshots; production tables use Iceberg format version 2 in S3 and the Glue Data Catalog for Athena access.
+- Production projection scans authoritative current pointers rather than relying on the preceding acquisition manifest.
+A completion registry makes retries repair partial multi-table publication, while `current_game_revisions` gives dbt an explicit current-state join.
+- The daily workflow stack owns EventBridge Scheduler and the Step Functions Standard workflow that sequences acquisition and one batch Glue projection;
+  later dbt execution can become a subsequent state.
-- Infrastructure will be defined as code before a new production deployment.
+- Cloud infrastructure is defined as code and separated by workload ownership.

-The orchestrator, production query engine, semantic-layer implementation, and presentation framework remain deliberate decision points.
-They should be selected with a thin vertical slice and recorded as ADRs rather than inherited accidentally from the legacy stack.
+The semantic-layer implementation and presentation framework remain deliberate follow-up decisions.
+They should be selected with thin vertical slices and recorded as ADRs rather than inherited accidentally from the legacy stack.

 ## Environments

 - **Test:** temporary isolated storage and recorded fixtures; no network or cloud credentials.
 - **Local:** `.local/` data, developer-selected dates or games, and the same contracts used in production.
-- **Production:** S3 raw/state storage, scheduled Lambda acquisition, a catalog/query engine, least-privilege IAM, and centralized telemetry.
+- **Production:** S3 raw/state storage, Step Functions-orchestrated Lambda and
+  Glue execution, a catalog/query engine, least-privilege IAM, and centralized telemetry.

 Configuration enters at process boundaries through environment variables or explicit command options.
 Domain and transformation code must not contain account IDs, bucket names, seasons, or credentials.